Do-it-Yourself: Topside Painting

 We have handbooks and manuals from many of our suppliers that we are happy to send you at no charge.
-Interlux’s Boat Paint Guide and Color Chart (Model 5422381) and Pettit’s Boat Painting Guide (Model 10484244) are two examples.
+Interlux’s Boat Paint Guide and Color Chart (Model 5422381) and Pettit’s Boat Painting Guide (Model 10484244) are two examples, available for free download below.
 Also, several of our major paint suppliers list toll-free phone numbers that you can call during business hours for help.
-And finally, of course, our West Marine Product Advisors are available by phone Monday through Friday, 6am–5pm (Pacific Time) at 1-800-BOATING (1-800-262-8464).
+Finally, of course, our West Marine Product Advisors are available by phone Monday through Friday, 6:00AM–5:00PM (Pacific Time) at 1-800-BOATING (1-800-262-8464).

-One-part polyurethane: by far the most popular choice, and the one we recommend most highly.
+One-part polyurethane: This type of topside paint is by far the most popular choice, and the one we recommend most highly.
 We consider it ideal for do-it-yourselfers who can achieve near-professional results with a brush or roller.
 And even though it’s not quite as hard or durable as two-part polyurethanes, many professional painters find it close enough in appearance that they prefer it to all other enamels.
 Look at Pettit Easypoxy, Interlux Brightside or West Marine SeaGloss Pro.

-Two-part polyurethane: second in sales, this is the hardest, highest-gloss, most durable paint available.
+Two-part polyurethane: Second in sales, this is the hardest, highest-gloss, most durable paint available.
 Some can be brushed or rolled but others must be sprayed.
 More attention is required for surface preparation and priming than for one-part polys, and they are generally more toxic, especially when sprayed.
-Examples are Awlgrip, usually applied by professionals, and the simpler Interlux Perfection and Pettit EZ Poxy2.
+Examples are Awlgrip, usually applied by professionals, and the simpler Interlux Perfection.

 Some two-part polyurethanes lift oil-based paints, so check for compatibility with the paint that’s now on your boat.
 We tend not to recommend this to recreational boaters; manufacturers recommend application by professionals only.
 So if you decide to go it alone, at the very least, visit the manufacturer’s website and follow their advice to the letter.

-Manufacturers have clearly detailed what the preliminary and intermediate steps are.
+Manufacturers have clearly detailed what the preliminary and intermediate steps are such as primers and undercoats.
 So read the instructions, making sure to have exactly the right products on hand to complete the step-by-step process.
-(Caution: you can always find people around boatyards who will tell you to take shortcuts, like substituting materials or painting when it is colder or hotter than recommended.
+(Caution: You can always find people around boatyards who will tell you to take shortcuts, like substituting materials or painting when it is colder or hotter than recommended.
 Our advice is to tell them to demonstrate their pet theories on someone else’s boat.)

 Experienced painters will tell you that if the surface does not feel smooth to an ungloved hand, putting another coat on top will not fill in the surface imperfections or improve it.
 Careful and thorough preparation from the start and during each successive step is the secret to professional-looking results.
 And preparation, in many instances, is just another word for having the right supplies.
 You need an abundant supply of the proper grades of sandpaper, the exact thinner and wiping solvent recommended by the manufacturer and lots and lots of clean rags to make the job go quickly and pleasantly and to help you achieve a superior final result.